Do You Tip Tattoo Artists? – How Much to Tip a Tattoo Artist

 If they work out of someone else’s space, they’ll need to pay a fee for that privilege (the shop owner won’t just let them tattoo there for free) and it might leave them with less than half the money you’re handing them.

-And then on top of that, there’s all the additional labor involved.
+Plus, on top of that, there’s all the additional labor involved.
 When you’re not getting inked by them, your tattoo artist is still doing work for you.

 All the time they spend advising you about your tattoo, working on designs, figuring out the right location, and teaching you how to take proper care of it can add up to hours, and it’s all part of the service you’re getting.